Laura Giffin on Parents Going to Rehab

 Finding Rehab at Laguna

 When seeking rehab, it’s important to place yourself in the care of medical professionals.
-Laguna Treatment Hospital offers medically informed, patient-centric treatment for adults struggling with alcohol abuse.
+Laguna Treatment Center offers medically informed, patient-centric treatment for adults struggling with alcohol abuse.
 At Laguna, patients can rest assured in a hospital setting and focus solely on their recovery.
 If you’re a parent, don’t wait to seek treatment for addiction.
 A life in recovery is just a phone call away.

 All quotes were initially published in Laura Giffin’s article for Parents.com.